 The Signature Is Not the Whole Contract Process

-Signing proves agreement, but signature software does not manage the contract after agreement or track what happens next.
+Signing proves agreement, but signature software doesn't manage the contract after agreement or track what happens next.

 After signature, the contract still needs to live somewhere searchable.
 Someone needs to know the renewal date, notice period, owner, value, counterparty, and obligations.